Understanding February Car Accident Trends & Statistics

-February Records the Least Fatal Accidents
+February Records the Fewest Fatal Accidents

-Consistently, over the last couple of years, less motor vehicle accidents have occurred during February.
+Consistently, over the last couple of years, fewer motor vehicle accidents have occurred during February.
 While it may be obvious to some to automatically equate this with the month being shorter, it actually follows a declining trend going from November to March.
 The National Highway Traffic Safety Administration (NHTSA) data center has been tracking this trend for years and also reports that the first two months of the year record the least amount of fatal accidents overall.

 Explaining the Trend